Pomax/are-we-flying/docs/index.md

 initial roll value for Milviz 310R CGTER: 3000 (4496/186.395 ≈ 24 psf)
 ```

-And we see the following flight path behaviour at takeoff ("Cessna 310R, take 4"?):
+And we see the following flight path behaviour at takeoff ("*Cessna 310R, take 4*"?):

 ![image-20240203095727441](./image-20240203095727441.png)